tylertitsworth/5th-age-srd/Classes/Paladin.md

 Deal the damage to ALL other nearby enemies.

+#### Raise Minion

-**Raise Minion (Smite Power):** If you drop a non-minion enemy to zero hp with the attack, you create a Crumbling Skeleton mook at the start of your next turn.
+If you drop a non-minion enemy to zero hp with the attack, you create a Crumbling Skeleton mook at the start of your next turn.
 The mook fights for you according to the summoning rules (p.
 XX) until the end of the battle, or until it is destroyed.

 | Higher Level | Effect |
 | --- | --- |